huntdatacenter/docs/docs/do-science/service-desk/README.md

 # Service desk for lab users

-**This page list predefined service orders that you can order as an active lab user in HUNT Cloud.
+**This page list predefined service orders that you can request as an active lab user in HUNT Cloud.
 To place your order, click the blue button and send us a pre-filled email with required information.**

 ::: tip Save time

-You can speed up your delivery with two optimizations: (1) send the request from your **organizational email**; and (2) send **one request per email**.
+Speed up your delivery by (1) send the request from your **organizational email**; and (2) send **one request per email**.

 :::